oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 - Add Oracle 19, 18, 12 or 11.2 client libraries to your operating system
   library search path such as ``PATH`` on Windows or ``LD_LIBRARY_PATH`` on Linux.
-On macOS use :meth:`~cx_Oracle.init_oracle_client()` in your application to pass the Oracle Client directory name, see :ref:`libinit`.
+On macOS use :meth:`~cx_Oracle.init_oracle_client()` in your application to pass the Oracle Client directory name, see :ref:`usinginitoracleclient`.
 This is also usable on Windows.

   To get the libraries: